freddyroosevelt/todo-api/README.md

-#Todo REST API with input validation using Postman.
+#Todo API with input validation using Postman.
-## Also has Search and Filtering capabilities for a Todo item.
+##Search and Filtering capabilities for a Todo item.

 ### Objective of API: